oatlog/oatlog/doc/report/main.typ

 process repeated until all relations contain only up-to-date e-nodes in their FD indexes.

-The `update` fixed point loop makes Oatlog's implementation of `canonicalize` quadratic in the worst case , if for example an e-graph of $n$ e-nodes has `update` called $n$ times with `update_begin` in every iteration performing exactly one union.
-This does however not occur in practice, with the `update` fixed point loop typically having a low single digit number of iterations.
+The `update` fixed point loop makes Oatlog's implementation of `canonicalize` quadratic in the worst case, if for example an e-graph of $n$ e-nodes has `update` called $n$ times with `update_begin` in every iteration performing exactly one union.
+This, however, does not occur in practice, with the `update` fixed point loop typically having a low single digit number of iterations.

 #figure(